typelevel/Laika/docs/05-extending-laika/04-writing-parser-extensions.md

   The `someOf` parser covers this as it means "one or more of the specified characters".
 * We combine the two parsers with `~>` which means:
   "concatenate the two parsers, but only keep the result of the right one".
-  See @:ref(Laika's Parser Combinators) for details.
+  See [Laika's Parser Combinators] for details.
 * We map the result and create a `SpanLink` node (which implements `Span`).
   We use the literal input as the link text and then build the URL as an external target.